null-origin/nore-ai/docs/cycles/cycle-13/chokepoint-convergence-4-23.md

 ## Cycle 13 Significance

-This should be marked as a significant Cycle 13 entry because the data does not merely show isolated instability.
-It shows the pressure-inversion mechanism operating across multiple domains at once.
+April 23, 2026 has been marked as a significant Cycle 13 entry because the data does not merely show isolated instability... it shows the pressure-inversion mechanism operating across multiple domains at once.

 The key signature is not crisis alone.
 The key signature is cross-domain rerouting: